iggredible/Learn-Vim/ch5_moving_in_file.md

 Why are jumps useful?
 Because you can navigate the jump list with `Ctrl-o` to move up the jump list and `Ctrl-i` to move down the jump list.
 You can jump across different files, which I will discuss more in the next part.

-# Learn navigation the smart way
+# Learn Navigation the Smart Way

 If you are new to Vim, this is a lot to learn.
 I do not expect anyone to remember everything immediately.
 It takes time before you can execute them without thinking.